Edurne & Mayel

 The expectations placed on couples surrounding their wedding are ridiculous, on their psyche and their wallet.
 This expensive circus isn't mandatory, and couples should be able to personalise their wedding however they want...

-Thanks to decentralised autonomous organisations like Bitnation, we are able to exercise self-determination and forge our own path to sovereignty.
+We are exercising self-determination and forging our own path to sovereignty.
 Viva el amor!
 Viva la revólucion!

 We'll leave you with the following, written over a hundred years ago by Emma Goldman, the Anarchist Feminist: